CNES/S1Tiling/docs/how-to-developers.rst

            # Push to PyPi
            python3 -m twine upload --repository pypi dist/S1Tiling-${version}*

-8. For major and minor versions, create a branch named after this version.
+11. For major and minor versions, create a branch named after this version.
 It will help to track issues patching of that version independently of work done on the next version, tracked in ``develop``.

    .. code::

        git checkout -b release-${version}
-       git push
+       git push --set-upstream origin release-${version}

-9. Go to `github mirror <https://github.com/CNES/S1Tiling>`_, once the repository has been mirrored, to create a new release.
+12. Go to `github mirror <https://github.com/CNES/S1Tiling>`_, once the repository has been mirrored, to create a new release.
 This will automatically generate a new DOI on zenodo.

-10. Go to the new `zenodo release <https://doi.org/10.5281/zenodo.17237358>`_ and update project metadata that cannot be set in :file:`CITATION.cff` file.
+13. Go to the new `zenodo release <https://doi.org/10.5281/zenodo.17237358>`_ and update project metadata that cannot be set in :file:`CITATION.cff` file.

-11. Eventually, update :file:`__meta__.py` version to the next expected version.
+14. Eventually, update :file:`__meta__.py` version to the next expected version.
 Do not use the `rcX` suffix for the moment.

+15. Announce the new release to the World.